 Within a week, the cress had fully grown so J and her mum had egg and cress sandwiches for tea.

-Over the next six weeks the avocado stone gradually opened until one day a half inch shoot had appeared.
-The apple and pear seeds stubbornly refused to show their heads so I put them outside over winter.
+Over the next six weeks, the avocado stone gradually opened until one day a half inch shoot had appeared.
+The apple and pear seeds stubbornly refused to show their heads so I put them outside.
 Monitoring the growth of the avocado kept J’s interest in the seeds alive.

-At the beginning of March a couple of tiny green shoots appeared – six months after planting.
+Last week, a couple of tiny green shoots appeared.
 J’s interest and patience had been rewarded – one more step towards the development of a healthy EQ – and an even closer bond between Grandma and J.

 How have you tried to teach lessons of patience to your grandchildren?
 Are there particular interests that you share?
 How do you see Emotional Intelligence play out in people’s success?
 Please share in the comments.